 Intangible assets, representing softwares, licenses etc. are initially recognised at cost and subsequently carried at cost less accumulated amortization and accumulated impairment, if any.
 The Company recognises internally generated intangible assets when it is certain that the future economic benefit attributable to the use of such intangible assets are probable to flow to the Company and the expenditure incurred for development of such intangible assets can be measured reliably.
 The cost of an internally generated intangible asset comprises all directly attributable costs necessary to create, produce, and prepare the asset to be capable of operating in the manner intended by the Company.
 The intangible assets including those internally generated are amortised using the straight line method over a period of five years, which is the Management's estimate of its useful life.
 The useful lives of intangible assets are reviewed at each financial year end and adjusted prospectively, if appropriate.
-Intangible assets not ready for the intended use on the date of Balance Sheet are disclosed as "Intangible assets under development".
+Intangible assets under development".